devsherkhane/Restaurant-Management-Project-/README.md

 # Restaurant Management System (Vue.js)
 A full-stack style web application built with Vue.js 3 for managing restaurant listings.
-This project includes user authentication (Sign Up/Login) and full CRUD (Create, Read, Update, Delete) functionality for restaurant records, utilizing a JSON-server as a mock backend.
+This project includes user authentication (Sign Up and Login) and full CRUD (Create, Read, Update, Delete) functionality for restaurant records, utilizing a JSON-server as a mock backend.

 #  Features